 The Linx NT Series RF transceiver modules offer a simple, efficient and cost-effective method of adding wireless communication capabilities to any product.
-The Master Development System (Figure 1) provides a designer with all the tools necessary to correctly and legally incorporate the NT Series into an end product.
+The Master Development System (Figure 1) provides all the tools necessary to correctly and legally incorporate the NT Series into an end product.
 The development boards serve several important functions: